webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 [gets into why negation can be tricky]

-# Many-world's interpretation of logic programming
+# Many-worlds interpretation of logic programming

 [includes the OS processes view]